In the vast majority of RPGs

 - Chocobo's Dungeon for the Wii lets you wander around the city and access several bonus dungeons after the final boss is defeated.

-- The Elder Scrolls III: Morrowind and Oblivion let you keep going after you finish the main quest, often with a handful of added side quests that are only available once you beat the main quest and awarding you special items.
+- The Elder Scrolls III: Morrowind, Oblivion, and Skyrim let you keep going after you finish the main quest, often with a handful of added side quests that are only available once you beat the main quest and awarding you special items.
 The NPCs will often recognize you as the hero and react accordingly.

 - Pokémon Ranger: Shadows of Almia has one of these.
 After you start up your save file, you're promoted to the highest Ranger Rank (in honor of Saving the World and all that), and your rewards are access to your player records and the hidden Capture Arena, as well as additional sidequests.